 I suggest starting small and focusing on one goal at a time.
 The best resolutions are the ones you can actually keep and little things add up over time!

 This may be one of the most common new year’s resolution ideas…

 But, that doesn’t make it a bad one!

 2. Move more, sit less

-Between desk jobs and long commutes, I think we’re all guilty of sitting too much.
-And it turns out that sitting is the new smoking (it’s terrible for your health!).
+Between desk jobs, long commutes, and stay-at-home orders, I think we’re all guilty of sitting too much.
+And it turns out that sitting is the new smoking (it’s terrible for your health).

-Make it a goal to start daily walks, bike rides or running.
-Just something to get you up and moving a little more often!
+Make it a goal to start taking daily walks, going for bike rides, or even running.
+Just something to get you up and moving a little more often.

-Take camping trips, visit the next town over, or go to National Parks.
-There are 5 opportunities in 2020 to visit National Parks for free!
+Instead, you might take a camping trip, visit the next town over, or explore some National Parks.
+There are 6 opportunities for you to visit National Parks for free in the upcoming year!